catedraeniauam/catedraeniauam.github.io/_pages/scientific_events.md

 Keynotes / Scientific Talks
 -----

+- Ruben Tolosana: Scientific Talk in the topic of “Advances in Biometric Recognition and Media Forensics in the Era of Synthetic Data and Foundation Models”, *Universidad Rey Juan Carlos (URJC)*, Madrid, Spain, April 2025. <a href="https://en.urjc.es/">[Web]</a>

 - Ruben Tolosana: Scientific Talk about his research career and topics related to Cátedra ENIA UAM-VERIDAS en IA Responsable after receiving “Juan Lopez de Peñalver 2024 Award”, *Spanish Royal Academy of Engineering, RAING*, Madrid, Spain, February 2024. <a href="https://www.raing.es/comunicacion/actos/premios-y-distinciones/premios-jovenes-investigadores/premios-jovenes-investigadores-2024/">[Web]</a>

 - Julian Fierrez: “Biometrics and Behavior for Information Forensics and Learning Assessment in Online Education”, *16th IEEE International Workshop on Information Forensics and Security, WIFS 2024*, Rome, Italy, December 2024. <a href="https://wifs2024.uniroma3.it/?page_id=173">[Web]</a>